The upside of a long-distance relationship

 Dear Miles away,

 There's no crystal ball that can predict how long a relationship (long-distance or not) will last, but your current feelings may offer some clues about what the future holds for you and your friend.
-For some couples distance is a deal-breaker that brings the relationship to a close; however, for others absence really does make the heart grow fonder.
+For some couples, a long-distance relationship (LDR) is a deal-breaker that brings the relationship to a close; however, for others, absence really does make the heart grow fonder.

-To consider the future of your relationship, it might be helpful to take a few steps back and evaluate your own feelings.
+As for the future of your relationship, it may be helpful to take a moment and evaluate your own feelings.
 Do you still care deeply for your friend, or have your feelings waned after six months apart?
 Is your relationship still fulfilling, or would you be happier on your own?
 Depending on how you feel, that may help you come to terms with where your relationship is heading.
 After thinking through your own feelings about your relationship, it may then be helpful to discuss this with your partner.
 Maybe they’re wondering about the same concerns.
 If both of you want to stay together, then you may think about strategizing ways to make this happen.
 What’s working currently in your relationship?
 What do you feel like could be better for both of you?
 The answers to these questions may provide insight on your chances of staying together.